ChristerAkerblom/P3-Behavioual-Cloning/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I added data to the training of the model.
+To combat the overfitting, I added dropouts between the layers but also additional data to the training of the model.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track epecially in the sharp curves and at the bridge.
 To improve the driving behavior in these cases, I collected more data for theese scenarios.